BACKGROUND: We review the efficacy and safety of dexmedetomidine and clonidine as perineural or systemic adjuvants for brachial plexus blocks (BPB).

 METHODS: We included randomised controlled trials on upper limb surgery with BPBs in adults, comparing dexmedetomidine with clonidine or either drug with placebo.
 The primary outcome was duration of analgesia.
 Secondary outcomes included adverse and serious adverse events.
 The review was conducted using Cochrane standards, trial sequential analyses (TSA) and Grading of Recommendations Assessment, Development and Evaluation (GRADE).

-CONCLUSION: Alpha2-receptor agonists used as adjuvants for brachial plexus blocks lead to a prolonged duration of analgesia, with dexmedetomidine as the most efficient.
+CONCLUSION: Alpha2-receptor agonists used as adjuvants for BPBs lead to a prolonged duration of analgesia, with dexmedetomidine as the most efficient.
 Alpha2-receptor agonists were associated with increased risk of cardiovascular adverse events.
 The quality of evidence was low to very low.